khoj-ai/flare/src/content/posts/evaluate-khoj-quality.md

 Khoj upgrades small hosted LLMs into AI agents that perform at or beyond the capabilities of state-of-the-art LLMs across both these modern benchmarks.

 #### Improvements on the FRAMES Benchmark
-- General to Default mode: **55%** improvement from 27% to 42%.
+- General to Default mode: **54.8%** improvement from 27.1% to 42.0%.
-- Default to Research mode: **50% additional** improvement from 42% to 63.5%.
+- Default to Research mode: **51.2% additional** improvement from 42.0% to 63.5%.
-- Khoj more than doubled **(137%) the accuracy of gemini-1.5-flash** from 27% to 63.5%.
+- Khoj more than doubled **(141.4%) the accuracy of gemini-1.5-flash** from the baseline of 26.3% to 63.5%.
 This seems close to saturating the models reasoning capabilities on this benchmark.
 - Khoj research mode upgrades gemini-1.5-flash (63.5%) to achieve gemini-1.5-pro performance (66%) with the multi-step retrieval from the FRAMES paper.
 - For reference when shown all relevant documents gemini-1.5-flash achieves a 66.5% score.
 This is the ceiling of the model's reasoning capabilities given perfect retrieval.

 #### Improvements on the SimpleQA Benchmark
-- General to Default mode: **740%** improvement from 10% to 84%.
+- General to Default mode: **740.0%** improvement from 10.0% to 84.0%.
-- Default to Research mode: 2.4% additional improvement from 84% to **86%**.
+- Default to Research mode: 2.4% additional improvement from 84.0% to **86.0%**.
 - The massive jump from General to Default mode seems to saturate the eval.
 The research mode accuracy is reported just for completeness.
 - Khoj upgrades small LLMs to achieve 2x the accuracy of modern state-of-the-art LLMs and close to human performance on the SimpleQA benchmark.
 - For reference the strongest model, o1-preview, scores a 43.5% and humans got a [94.4%](https://openai.com/index/introducing-simpleqa/#:~:text=We%20found%20that%20the%20third%20AI%20trainer%E2%80%99s%20answer%20matched%20the%20original%20agreed%20answers%2094.4%25%20of%20the%20time)[^3].